 Here is a summary of each of the metropolitan area's various regions and neighborhoods to help make your search a little easier, and to help you focus your search on areas more likely to fit your personality.

 Downtown is obviously home to landmarks such as Busch Stadium and the Gateway Arch, but it has also undergone quite a revival, both commercially and residentially.
 Washington Avenue is now a popular entertainment and shopping district.
 Going hand-in-hand with this and other downtown makeovers have been a swell in loft living.
 Most lofts are found on streets running parallel to Washington (Locust, Olive, and Pine), and are within 20 blocks of the riverfront.
 Again, costs vary greatly, but most lofts are geared to young urbanites, although they also attract their share of business executives, empty-nesters, and even families.

 Outside of downtown, but still within the City of St. Louis, there are dozens of neighborhoods to consider.
-A neighborhood that might be paradise to one individual could be completely unacceptable to another.
+A neighborhood that might be paradise for one individual could be completely unacceptable to another.
 One good tool to help you sort out general characteristics is the "maps and data" section of the City's Community Information Network (CIN) website.
 Start by looking at the city-wide map.
 This tool allows you to view the city as a whole, color-coded by categories such as people, environment/health, housing, education and economic.